logo

 X

 We provide free, simple step-by-step instructions on every screen.
-This is such a help when your short-term memory is overloaded from decades of work.
+This is such a help when your short-term memory is overloaded from decades of living.
 In large type, plain English, age-appropriate icons and language, this evidence-based interactive training overcomes the barriers of skill and intimidation.
 Reducing social isolation among elders is incredibly important for their well-being.
 Offering digital skills not only helps them stay connected with loved ones but also opens up a whole new world of opportunities for learning and engagement.

 • Generations on Line can guide someone who has never touched a computer learn to use the Internet, email, texting, photos, apps, videochats, and the all basic tools on any tablet or smartphone, so they can better participate in the cyber world of endless possibilities.
 99% elders tested would recommend it to a friend; 87% mastered the training in less than four one-hour sessions.